zhenyu92/DL_ANN_Employee_Retention/README.md

-# Deep Learning Model to Predict Employee Retention Using Keras with TensorFlow.
+# Artificial Neural Network Model to Predict Employee Retention Using Keras with TensorFlow.
 This project is guided and inspired by [Steve Nouri](https://www.linkedin.com/in/stevenouri/).

 ### Author